LinkedIn Recommendation Widget for Websites - Poper

 Contact Support

-Stop hiding your LinkedIn recommendations one click away on your profile page
+Stop leaving your LinkedIn recommendations one click away on your profile page

 Free plan available forever